Governor John Bowden Connally has a Star Named

 Stepping down from the Cabinet in 1972, Connally took on a new role as the head of Democrats for Nixon, a prominent organization that campaigned for Nixon’s re-election.
 Although he was considered a potential replacement for Vice President Spiro Agnew after his resignation in 1973, President Nixon ultimately chose Gerald Ford.
 Connally’s political aspirations did not wane, as he sought the Republican nomination for president in the 1980 election.
 However, he withdrew from the race after the initial set of primaries, leaving a lasting impact on the political landscape.

 Governor John Bowden Connally’s incredible journey and his invaluable contributions to the state of Texas and the United States of America are deserving of recognition and remembrance.
-It is in this spirit of honoring his legacy that someone chose to record a star name as a unique gift from the International Star Registry.
+It is in this spirit of honoring his legacy that someone chose to record a star name as a unique gift from International Star Registry.

 The star name, “Governor John B Connally,” serves as a celestial tribute to a leader who inspired generations through his unwavering commitment to public service.
 The star was officially recorded on December 25, 1983, and can be found in the constellation Andromeda, situated at the coordinates Andromeda RA 23h 18m 25.00s D 48° 33′ 0.00″.
 He joins the famous ranks with others, such as Hilary Duff, Christopher Plummer, June Lockhart, Loretta Lynn, Katy Perry, and Whitney Houston.